 Ponta da Piedade

 On Saturday morning we go to the cliff near Lagos for a short walk.
 It is one of the only places in Portugal where wild Rock Doves breed.
-There, it is also possible to see Peregrine Falcon and sometimes Gannets so close that you do not need binoculars.
+There, it is also possible to see Peregrine Falcon.

 The afternoon is free to either enjoy walking in Lagos, go shopping or even book a boat trip in Lagos bay to see marine birds.
 This is not included in the tour, it costs 45€ per person and is subject to weather conditions and availability of the boat.